BAFA National Leagues: SFC 1 East

+SFC 1 Central

 Division Two

-The BAFA Division Two is the third tier of British American Football with 2023 holding 23 teams across 5 Divisions.
-The Divisions are grouped into a North and South Divide with NFC standing for "Northern Football Conference" and the SFC being the "Southern Football Conference".
-The current individual names of the each Divisions are the NFC 2 West, the NFC 2 East, the SFC 2 West, the SFC 2 Central, and the SFC 2 East.
-Each team plays the others in their Division twice during the regular season as well as all teams playing two opponents on three occasions.
-Teams in the Central and East will play designated inter-divisional games, with these being the only cross-division games until the playoffs with the top two teams in each division entering into what is potentially a three-game Play-off campaign with the initial games being played regionally.
-The winner of both the Northern and Southern Playoffs will win promotion to Division One and then face other for the Division Two Bowl game in order to take home the trophy.
+The BAFA Division Two is the third tier of British American football with 2024 holding 18 teams across 4 divisions.
+The Division has a Northern Football Conference (NFC) and a Southern Football Conference (SFC).
+The current individual names of the divisions are the NFC 2 Midlands, the NFC 2 North, the SFC 2 West and the SFC 2 East.
+Each team plays the others in their division twice during the regular season as well as all teams playing two opponents on three occasions.
+Previously teams in Central and East divisions played designated inter-divisional games, with these being the only cross-division games until the playoffs.
+The top two teams in each division enter into what is potentially a three-game play-off campaign with the initial games being played regionally.
+The winner of both the northern and southern play-offs will win promotion to Division One and then face each other for the Division Two bowl game in order to take home the trophy.